ralna/GALAHAD/doc/Julia/rst-dir/trs_functions.rst

 	*
 		- M_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the scaling matrix $M$ if it not the identity matrix.
+		- is a scalar variable of type INT that holds the number of entries in the scaling matrix $M$ if it not the identity matrix.

 	*
 		- M_val